kovidgoyal/kitty/docs/kittens/ssh.rst

 The :code:`--kitten` argument can be specified multiple times, with directives from :file:`ssh.conf`.
 These are merged with :file:`ssh.conf` as if they were appended to the end of that file.
-They apply only to the host being SSHed to by this invocation, so any :opt:`hostname` directives are ignored.
+They apply only to the host being SSHed to by this invocation, so any :opt:`hostname <kitten-ssh.hostname>` directives are ignored.

 .. note::